TSS Certification Process - TSB 2000 Standard

 14-Day TSS designate certification program.

-This unique TSB proprietary method allows for
+examination delivery method allows for

-This format reinforces program material that is
+This unique training format reinforces program material that is

-often lost when a student is forced to complete an examination within
+often lost when a student is forced to complete an examination, within

-the classroom environment immediately after completing an extensive and
+the classroom environment, immediately after completing an extensive and

 rather complex technically oriented training program.

-quickly forget the studied material, our format requires significant
+quickly forget the studied material.

-complete the final certification examination.
+complete the final certification examination process, providing yet

 Practical Element